Global Positioning System

 A United States Space Force officer operates the Global Positioning System in 2022.

 The Global Positioning System (GPS) is a satellite-based hyperbolic navigation system owned by the United States Space Force and operated by Mission Delta 31.
 It is one of the global navigation satellite systems (GNSS) that provide geolocation and time information to a GPS receiver anywhere on or near the Earth where signal quality permits.
 It does not require the user to transmit any data, and operates independently of any telephone or Internet reception, though these technologies can enhance the usefulness of the GPS positioning information.
 It provides critical positioning capabilities to military, civil, and commercial users around the world.
-Although the United States government created, controls, and maintains the GPS system, it is freely accessible to anyone with a GPS receiver.
+Although the United States government created, controls, and maintains GPS, it is freely accessible to anyone with a GPS receiver.